nkeibler/up206a-nathan/README.md

 **UP206A: *Introduction to GIS and Spatial Data Science*** - Course held at UCLA's Luskin School of Public Affairs to expose students to the foundations of spatial data science and its intersections with the realm of urban planning.

 **Project Ideas:**
-* Studying use of newly constructed (since SB 1069 was passed in 2016) ADUs in LA County -
+* Studying use of newly constructed ADUs in LA County (since SB 1069 was passed in 2016)
   * Rented?
 (If so, to whom?
 Also, how do rents in newly constructed ADUs compare to rents of other housing stock in the area?)
   * Air Bnb?
   * More space to support multi-generational families?